-Crossfit is an injury factory.
-The number of people getting lifelong injuries that require surgery is higher in Crossfit than in any other physical activity.
-There are a number of reasons why this is the case and not all of them are the individual’s fault.
-One reason is the average person today is much less fit to start a physical activity program than 50 years ago.
+Crossfit is an injury factory with a higher number of lifelong injuries than any other physical activity.
+Most of the time, it’s not the individual’s fault.
+The average person is much less fit and less prepared to start a physical activity program than when CrossFit was founded 20 years ago.

 Most people spend too long sitting in chairs and working on computers, which puts the spine in an unnatural position.
 These issues and weaknesses must be addressed before attempting any strenuous exercise, much less the hardcore intensity of a CrossFit class.

 Our logical approach proves that clients should step back and start with exercises that fit their body in that moment.
 No two people are the same, so fitness programs shouldn’t be either.

 Did you know that nationally certified personal trainers are required to study for a minimum of six months?
 CrossFit instructors can be certified in two days and there aren’t any prerequisites.
 That’s simply not enough time to qualify someone to safely instruct a class full of people lifting as much weight as possible.